National Highway Upgrade Program

-The National Highway Upgrade Programme (NHUP) was announced as part of the Infrastructure Growth Package in the 2014-15 Budget, with a commitment of $228.7 million available over five years between the 2014 to 2015 and 2018 to 2019 financical years.
+The National Highway Upgrade Programme (NHUP) was announced as part of the Infrastructure Growth Package in the 2014-15 Budget, with a commitment from the Australian Government of $228.7 million available over five years between the 2014 to 2015 and 2018 to 2019 financical years.

 The allocations for each jurisdiction and the proposed projects are set out below:

 The Australian Government allocation for New South Wales is $61.35 million.

 The proposed project is on the Newell Highway between Mungle Back Creek and Boggabilla which supports the national freight task.
 The project comprises the construction of heavy duty pavement with a wide centreline.